Fire and rescue services

 More information:

-The public or police may harass LGBTI travellers for same-sex sexual activity, or public displays of affection.
+The public or police may harass LGBTQIA+ travellers for same-sex relationships or public displays of affection.

 It's illegal to take photos of government buildings.